JorjaFox/library/content/posts/news/2011/peta.md

 She even got things cooking in the kitchen, helping the chefs with the evening's delicious cruelty-free feast.

-Jorja went vegetarian years agoâhalfway through a sandwich.
+Jorja went vegetarian years ago-halfway through a sandwich.
 "I was having a meatball sub one day in Brooklyn, and it just clicked," she explains.
 "I was in the middle of that sandwich, and I put it down, and I never had meat again."

 "CSI" fans: Follow Jorja's advice and do some sleuthing into the [http://www.meat.org/ meat industry by clicking here].